EspressoSystems/espresso-sequencer/doc/zk-integration.md

 Similarly to their optimistic alternatives, ZK rollups need to instantiate their derivation pipeline in order to integrate with Espresso.
-There are a number of alternatives for such integration, depending on specific constraints the rollup may have such as using a particular Data Availability layer in addition to Tiramisu, or the need to update their state at a faster pace than the Espresso light client contract does.
+There are a number of alternatives for such integration, depending on specific constraints the rollup may have such as using a particular data availability layer in addition to Tiramisu, or the need to update their state at a faster pace than the Espresso light client contract does.

 In the following, we assume that the rollup relies on Tiramisu for data availability and explore two different integrations flavors.
-With integration 1, the rollup relies on the Espresso light client contract to fetch the latest HotShot state updates. while with integration 2 the rollup checks Espresso consensus directly inside its circuit.
+With integration 1, the rollup relies on the Espresso light client contract to fetch the latest Espresso state updates. while with integration 2 the rollup checks Espresso consensus directly inside its circuit.

 For both integrations: